SubramanyaKS/Weather-app/README.md

 ### Pre Requisite
 * Installation of node is mandatory with npm
+* Login in to [Openweathermap](https://openweathermap.org/api) api website for to get your `API key`

 ### Run and Setup

-1. Clone Repository using git clone
+1. Fork the Project and clone Repository using git clone

 ```
 git clone https://github.com/SubramanyaKS/Weather-app.git